mpnally/Terrifically-Simple-JSON/README.md

 ## <a name="media-type"></a>Not a media type?
 Really?

-I may be on shaky ground here.
-The 3 constraints do not indicate a new media type—they emphasize using JSON directly instead of using it to build your own media type— but it may be that the use of `_id` (and optionally `_ref` and `_refNotation`) implies the definition of a new media type that should be declared.
-If so `application/vnd.terrifically-simple+json` might be an option.
+I am on shaky ground here.
+The 3 constraints seem to imply that there is no new media type—they emphasize using JSON directly instead of using it to build your own media type.
+However, the use of `_id` (and optionally `_ref` and `_refNotation`) probably implies the definition of a new media type that should be declared.
+Those properties violate constraint #2, and so are properly considered part of the media type, not the data.
+If we need to declare a media so `application/vnd.terrifically-simple+json` might be an option.

 ## Prior Art and Acknowledgements